Yuvi-ka26/Password-Generator/README.md

 # Password-Generator
-Hi, I'm here to share a project on JAVA regarding security.
+Hi, I'm here to share a project on JAVA regarding security for the user purpose.
 Using GUI include swing ,applet.
-Intellij IdeA platform to create the password generator
+As I use Intellij IdeA platform to create the password generator

   ![screen](https://github.com/Yuvi-ka26/Password-Generator/assets/134833341/1df9de50-d4c3-4e55-80df-02a838a29fa9)